duda-prc/wands-market/README.md

-# README
+# Wands Market README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a Rails project for the Le Wagon Bootcamp

-Things you may want to cover:
+The wands market is a marketplace mockup for selling and buying wands from the Harry Potter world!

-* Ruby version
+PS: You cannot be Lord Voldemort to use this service...
+Sorry!

-* System dependencies
+* Ruby version -> 3.0.3 (2021-11-24 revision 3fb7d2cadc)

-* Configuration
+* Database -> PostgreSQL

-* Database creation
+commands: rails db:create db:migrate db:seed

-* Database initialization
+* Deployment:

-* How to run the test suite
+bundle install

-* Services (job queues, cache servers, search engines, etc.)
+yarn install

-* Deployment instructions
+- Run database

-* ...
+You are ready to buy wands!